cosmodesi/pyrecon/doc/user/building.rst

   export CC=clang

-Before installing pyrecon.
+Before installing **pyrecon**.
 This will set clang OpenMP flags for compilation.
-Note that with Mac OS gcc can point to clang.
+Note that with Mac OS "gcc" may sometimes point to clang.